If you’ve got no water or low pressure, follow these steps to work out what the problem is and how to fix it.

 1. Search incidents in your area

-Thames Water LIVE is an interactive map with the latest information on known incidents in your area.
+Thames Water In Your Area is an interactive map with the latest information on known incidents near you.

 Not on the map?